behnamasadi/OpenCVProjects/docs/histogram_analysis.md

 After the contrast-limiting step, the neighboring tiles are combined using bilinear interpolation to remove any artificially induced boundaries, making the enhancement smooth.

-## Histogram Equalization Vs Histogram Normalization
-Numbers are scaled such that either the maximum count / bin or cumulative bin count equals a specific number (usually 1).
-Keeps the shape of the histogram, but modifies the numbers / bin.

-Equalization: The bins are re-distributed such that the histogram becomes flatter.
-Changes the shape of the histogram.

 # Gamma Correction